XiaokaiCui/MLPipelineHolder/README.md

 - parent configs are included recursively for nested child pipelines
 - current pipeline config overrides same-named parent values
 - `get_config_value(name)` raises if the key does not exist
+- child configs are not propagated upward to parents or siblings

 ### Access values safely